no2bugs/geo-ip-perf-analyzer/README.md

                         Search results by city name

   -b SORT_BY, --sort-by SORT_BY
-                        Sort by field/column number (fields start from 1).
-Default is 3
+                        Sort by field/column number (integer).
+Default sort is by "LATENCY"

   -d, --download-dbs    Force download latest geolite dbs.
 Default is False